andrelanzieri/Roo-Code/docs/PROXY_CONFIGURATION.md

 When `http.electronFetch` is `false` (default), extensions using the native fetch API may fail to route requests through your proxy correctly.

-## Automatic Detection

-Roo Code now automatically detects this configuration issue and will:

-1. Show a warning notification when proxy settings are detected but `http.electronFetch` is disabled
-2. Provide helpful error messages when connection errors occur
-3. Suggest the appropriate fix based on your configuration

 ## Supported Proxy Types

 With `http.electronFetch` enabled, the following proxy configurations are supported: